Neighborhood Improvement Award

 - The project or activity must have been carried out during the 2023 calendar year.

 - A Nomination Form must be completed and submitted by the deadline of November 18.

 - A separate Nomination Form must be submitted for each activity or individual being nominated.

 - There is no limit to the number of nominations that can be submitted by any one individual or group.

-- A Neighborhood Award Nomination Form can also be downloaded, completed, and either scanned and emailed or mailed with a postmark by the October 14, 2016 deadline to the Office of Neighborhood Services, Attn: RNA Neighborhood Awards Committee, 215 Church Ave SW, Room 312 North, Roanoke, VA 24011.
+- A fillable PDF Neighborhood Award Nomination Form can also be downloaded, completed, and either scanned and emailed or mailed with a postmark by November 18th deadline to the Office of Neighborhood Services, Attn: RNA Neighborhood Awards Committee, 215 Church Ave SW, Room 364 South, Roanoke, VA 24011.

 - Include documentation such as pamphlets, website links, articles, samples, presentations, photographs, news clippings, letters of support, etc. supporting the impact and accomplishments achieved by the nominee.